 The commercial real estate industry faces unique risks when integrating intelligent building systems.
 Some of these challenges include:

-The challenge is even greater with need to tackle existing intelligent building solutions present risks that are hard to quantify.
+The challenge is even greater with the need to tackle existing intelligent building solutions present risks that are hard to quantify.
 Most were designed and deployed to solve a single problem inside or outside a facility.
-This created a situation where disparate systems, networks, and remote access connectivity were deployed without the appropriate management processes and monitoring required to protect digital assets and data from cybercriminals properly.
+This created a situation where disparate systems, networks, and remote access connectivity were deployed without the appropriate management processes and monitoring required to protect digital assets and data from cyber criminals properly.
 Lacking visibility and control, building owners can never fully understand the extent of their existing technology vulnerabilities or realize adequate smart building security.

 A centralized or converged network can serve as the backbone for technology infrastructure within buildings.
 Instead of deploying separate networks for every in-building technology, which increases deployment costs and limits visibility, a centralized network platform is a superior option that can serve as the building’s digital foundation for all existing and future technology solutions.
 A converged platform approach allows building owners to properly deploy technology systems with a uniform security policy.
 Additionally, the ability to monitor a building-wide network enables end-to-end visibility into all systems.
 This affords implementation of the proper security monitoring tools so that cybersecurity breaches can be rapidly identified and neutralized.